 Dodgy contact details

 Scammers, understandably, don’t like giving out their contact details.
-Think twice if someone who has contacted you out of the blue and asked for money refuses to give their own contact details or only has a mobile number or PO Box address.
+If someone contacts you out of the blue, and asks for money, think twice if they refuse to give their own contact details or only have a mobile number or PO Box address.
+You should be suspicious of anyone giving inadequate contact information.

-What to do if you are worried about being scammed
+What to do if you are worried about a relative being scammed

-If you’re worried that you or a relative could be vulnerable to scams, talk to them about common scams and how to guard against them.
+If you’re worried that a relative could be vulnerable to scams, talk to them about common scams and how to guard against them.

 If you think that your relative has already been targeted by scammers, use our advice to help them take the appropriate action.